phodal/chapi/README.md

 ### C issue

+2024.01.29: C Basic

 Since Macro can be everywhere, If your code includes lots of Macro, it will be slow.
 Test in Lua 5.3.5: with 17402 C line, 3298 C Header line.

 For example: